Women of Honor World Championship: Belt design

 The belt design has black leather with a pink & purple back design of the leather.
-It has a pink & purple outlined crown at the top of the center plate with the logo WOH in the middle of the center plate.
-Also under the WOH sign of the original design of the title it has the word Women of Honor and under that it has the word champion both with pink & purple squared backgrounds behind the gold wordings closing the wordings in short squares also with gold center & side plates with pink & purple outlined roses & flowers indented in the title for a very feminine approach, with two sections of the world on its side plates (2-side plates, 1-center plate).
+A crown is outlined at the top of the center plate, with the logo WOH in the middle of the center plate.
+Under the logo, the words “Women of Honor” and “champion” are written in gold with a rectangular purple backing.
+The side plates include images of the western and eastern hemispheres of Earth.

 Reigns

 Over the championship's one-year history, there have been six reign between four champions.
 Sumie Sakai was the inaugural champion, while Kelly Klein was the last.
 Klein held the record for most reigns at three.
 Sakai's reign is the longest at 251 days, while Angelina Love's reign is the shortest at 15 days.
 Sakai is the oldest champion at 46 years old, while Mayu Iwatani is the youngest at 25 years old.